xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/build.md

 #### Continuous integration

-XCDL should provide support to collect information about all tests contributed by all packages available in a configuration and run all of them from a scriptable environment, in order to facilitate integration into continuous integration tools like [Hudson](https://en.wikipedia.org/wiki/Hudson_(software)).
+xCDL should provide support to collect information about all tests contributed by all packages available in a configuration and run all of them from a scriptable environment, in order to facilitate integration into continuous integration tools like [Hudson](https://en.wikipedia.org/wiki/Hudson_(software)).

 #### Semihosted tests

-XCDL should also provide support to run the same tests on the actual hardware (or on simulators like QEMU), using the semihosting infrastructure.
+xCDL should also provide support to run the same tests on the actual hardware (or on simulators like QEMU), using the semihosting infrastructure.

-#### TODO: update XCDL tests definitions
+#### TODO: update xCDL tests definitions

 At the time of writing the application developer support for building and running test cases via the component framework is under review and likely to change.
 Currently each eCos test case should consist of a single C or C++ source file that can be compiled with the package’s set of compiler flags and linked like any application program.
 Each test case should use the testing API defined by the infrastructure.
 A magically-named calculated configuration option of the form `CYGPKG_<PACKAGE-NAME>_TESTS` lists the test cases.

 ### Host-side support

-On occasion it would be useful for an XCDL package to be shipped with host-side support.
+On occasion it would be useful for an xCDL package to be shipped with host-side support.
 This could take the form of an additional tool needed to build that package.
 It could be an application intended to communicate with the target-side package code and display monitoring information.
 It could be a utility needed for running the package test cases, especially in the case of device drivers.
 The component framework does not yet provide any such support for host-side software, and there are obvious issues related to portability to the different machines that can be used for hosts.
 This issue may get addressed in some future release.
 In some cases custom build steps can be subverted to do things on the host side rather than the target side, but this is not recommended.

 ## Credits